Connect with others who understand.

 4 First-Line Treatments for Schizophrenia: What You Should Know

-Although schizophrenia is not yet curable, it is treatable.
-In particular, first-line treatments are the standard therapies that doctors recommend trying first.
-If first-line treatments aren’t successful in helping to manage symptoms of schizophrenia, doctors may suggest other options.
+Although schizophrenia doesn’t yet have a cure, it’s treatable.
+First-line treatments are the standard therapies that doctors recommend trying first.
+If first-line treatments don’t help enough, your doctor may suggest other options.

 Second-generation antipsychotics are typically the first treatments a person tries after receiving a diagnosis of schizophrenia.

-Some second-generation antipsychotics also have antidepressant effects and act on the brain’s dopamine type 2 receptors and serotonin type 2A receptors.
-Dopamine and serotonin are chemicals in the brain that affect pleasure, mood, emotions, and appetite.
+Some second-generation antipsychotics may also help with depression symptoms.
+These medications work by acting on the brain’s dopamine and serotonin receptors.
+Dopamine and serotonin are brain chemicals that affect pleasure, mood, emotions, and appetite.

-Common second-generation antipsychotic medications might be taken daily by pill, tablet, or liquid.
-They include:
+These medications may be taken daily as a pill, tablet, or liquid.
+Common second-generation antipsychotics include:

 • Aripiprazole (Abilify)